 So step one was easily passed, onto the next stage…

 Arvydas is a very creative contractor and like us he’s eager to try out the latest products.
-This project was pretty special to him because it was his own floors in his home that was being remodeled.
+This project was pretty special to him because they were his own floors.

 As usual, he went way beyond installing boring conventional store bought flooring.